 This clinical trial was conducted to study the effects of lupin-enriched foods on weight and cardiovascular disease risk factors in overweight adults.

 To put their hypothesis to the test, researchers from the University of Western Australia recruited 131 overweight and obese adults and assigned them to two groups.
 The first group was consuming lupin flour-enriched foods (bread, biscuits, and pasta), while the second group was eating matching high-carb control foods.

 The trial lasted for 12 months, which included undergoing three months of weight loss (35% energy restriction), one month of weight stabilization, and eight months of weight maintenance.

 Researchers evaluated body weight, body composition, and cardiovascular disease risk factors three times throughout the study (e.g., at baseline and at 4 and 12 months).
 Their findings were published in the International Journal of Obesity.

-There were no significant improvements in terms of weight loss or weight maintenance in neither of the groups.
+There were no significant improvements in terms of weight loss or weight maintenance in either of the groups.

 In addition, the lupin group showed significantly reduced fasting insulin concentrations and homeostasis model assessment (HOMA) scores, both at the 4- and 12-month visits.

 What Does this Mean?

 This clinical trial has shown that lupin-derived protein and fiber decrease cardiovascular risks by enhancing insulin sensitivity and reducing blood pressure.